timescale/docs/timescaledb/how-to-guides/migrate-data/migrate-mst-cloud.md

 ### Prerequisites

 - Have the PostgreSQL utilities `pg_dump` and `pg_restore` installed on your system.
-  You can check that they're installed by running the following commands:
+  Run the following commands to check if they're installed:

   ```bash
   pg_dump --version